rik634/Leetcode/Pattern identification/Game Theory/Pattern-1.md

-# Pattern -1: Pure math/ closed form
+# Pattern -1: Single integer state, Pure math/ closed form

 ## Use case:
 - When: state is single number (stones in a pile, tokens on a line)